badsyntax/react-seed/README.md

 * `npm test` - Run the tests
 * `npm run build` - Run a production build

+The dev server can be accessed on port 8000.

 ## Examples

 Writing components: